University Policies

 Students whose request for an ESA is denied will have the opportunity to appeal such decisions.
 All appeals are reviewed by the Associate Vice President for Student Services.
 Students will receive information about the appeals process upon notification of the decision on the request for disability housing accommodations.

-WIU will not limit room assignments for individuals with ESAs to any particular building or buildings.
+WIU will not limit room assignments for individuals with ESAs to any particular building or buildings, but may reassign the student to a designated ESA room which may be on a different floor or in a different building than their current assignment.
 However, University housing is unique in several aspects, including the mandatory assignment of roommates for many individuals and the mandate that individuals must share a room or suite in certain residence halls.
 To ensure that the presence of ESAs is not an undue administrative burden or fundamental alteration of University housing, WIU reserves the right to assign an individual with an ESA to a single room without a roommate.

 5. Access to University Facilities By Emotional Support Animals